Sustainability Through The Greenest Region Compact

 - Engage the community in clean energy practices

 This category pertains to the preservation of the land use patterns and natural environment that provide the Village-like ambiance of Winnetka.
 Land use patterns are defined by the transitions between types and densities of occupation which are controlled by zoning.
 However the natural environment is defined some form of ecologically balanced, publically accessible open space, green and blue, will provide the foundation for sustainable activity.
 These built and natural considerations overlap with Economic Development, Sustainable Communities, and Water.
-Details of goals and activities are found on the GRC2 Land Goals pages.

 - Encourage strategic development that upholds sustainability principles